-I usually use it to open selected files with differet app.
-For example, HTML by default are opened in browser, but I can use action to open them in Sublime Text 2 without going through the secondary click routine.
-The ability to open selected files in Terminal or copy the file path are definitely useful for developers.
+I usually use it to open selected files with a different app.
+For example, macOS opens HTML in a browser by default, but I can use this action to open them in Sublime Text without going through the secondary click routine.
+The ability to open selected files in Terminal or copy the file path are also useful for developers.

 3. Browse folders within Alfred

 I rarely use Finder to navigate through folders these days.
-Alfred has a built-in file browser which is more intuitive.
-Start from home folder by typing
+Alfred has a built-in file browser that is more intuitive.
+Start from the home folder by typing

 ~ or system folder by typing